 Following the successful completion of our Phase 3 HARMONY study, we submitted an sNDA to the FDA for the treatment of DRP on June 3, 2020.
 In July 2020 the FDA advised us that it had not identified any potential review issues at that point in its evaluation.
 On April 2, 2021, we received a CRL indicating that the FDA had completed its review of the application and determined that it could not be approved in its present form.
-In the CRL, the FDA cited a lack of statistical significance in some of the subgroups of dementia in the HARMONY study, as well as insufficient numbers of patients with certain less common dementia subtypes as lack of substantial evidence of effectiveness to support approval.
+In the CRL, the FDA cited a lack of statistical significance in some of the subgroups of dementia in the HARMONY study, as well as insufficient numbers of patients with certain less common dementia subgroups as lack of substantial evidence of effectiveness to support approval.
 The FDA also stated in the CRL that it considers Alzheimer's disease psychosis study -019 to not be adequate and well controlled, citing that it was a single center study with no type I error control of secondary endpoints in which certain protocol deviations occurred.
-We conducted a Type A meeting at which the FDA reiterated its stated position in the CRL, that pimavanserin should be studied by individual subgroups of DRP, and advised us that the best path forward is to conduct an additional clinical study in each of the subgroups for which we seek approval.
+We conducted an end of review (Type A) meeting at which the FDA reiterated, as stated in the CRL, that pimavanserin should be studied by individual subgroups of DRP, and advised us that the best path forward is to conduct an additional clinical study in each of the subgroups for which we seek approval.
 However, the FDA was also open to reviewing additional analyses from the HARMONY and -019 studies in support of a potential resubmission for individual subgroups without additional clinical studies.
-We have scheduled a follow-up meeting with the FDA to further discuss later this year.
-At this point, it is currently unclear when, or whether, approval of pimavanserin in DRP can be obtained.
-Depending on the outcome of our future discussions with the FDA, we could be required to conduct additional costly and time-consuming clinical trials or other studies to support a subsequent request for approval in DRP, or to forego further development of pimavanserin in DRP, any of which could substantially delay or prevent approval of pimavanserin in DRP or limit our market op
+We subsequently held additional meetings (Type B) with the FDA and further discussed the potential for a resubmission based on additional analyses supporting a potential label for ADP specifically.
+In February 2022, we submitted to the FDA an sNDA for NUPLAZID for the treatment of hallucinations and delusions associated with ADP.